noeleon21/devsecops-project/README.md

-# DevSecOps Project
+# DevSecOps Infrastructure Automation Project

+## Problem Statement
+In many organisations, cloud infrastructure is provisioned manually using the AWS console or ad-hoc scripts.
+This approach introduces several risks:
+- Inconsistent environments across deployments
+- Security misconfigurations that are hard to detect
+- Long-lived credentials embedded in pipelines or developer machines
+- No clear audit trail of infrastructure changes
+- Resources left running unnecessarily, increasing cost

+This project addresses these challenges by implementing a secure, automated, and repeatable infrastructure provisioning workflow using DevSecOps principles.

+---

+## Solution Overview
-This project implements a DevSecOps pipeline using Terraform, GitHub Actions, and AWS services including S3, EC2, and RDS.
+This project implements a DevSecOps pipeline that automates the provisioning and teardown of AWS infrastructure using Infrastructure as Code (Terraform) and CI/CD automation with GitHub Actions.

+Security is embedded directly into the pipeline through automated scanning, and infrastructure changes are fully auditable through version-controlled code and CI/CD logs.

+---

-## Features
+## Key Features

-CI/CD Pipeline with GitHub Actions
-Automates the provisioning and teardown of infrastructure using Terraform.
+### CI/CD-Driven Infrastructure Lifecycle
+- GitHub Actions automates `terraform plan`, `apply`, and `destroy`
+- Eliminates manual cloud console interaction
+- Ensures consistent and repeatable deployments

-Security Scanning
+### Embedded Security Controls
-Integrated automated security tools such as Tfsec and Checkov to identify high-risk security issues, especially around EC2 and RDS configurations.
+- Automated security scanning using **Tfsec** and **Checkov**
+- Focus on identifying high-risk misconfigurations, particularly for EC2 and RDS
+- Security issues are detected early in the deployment lifecycle

-Remote Terraform State Management
+### Remote Terraform State Management
-An S3 bucket was created to store the Terraform state file, enabling consistent and collaborative infrastructure management.
-This also ensures that resources can be safely destroyed or updated through GitHub Actions.
+- Terraform state stored remotely in an **AWS S3 bucket**
+- Enables safe updates and teardown via CI/CD
+- Prevents state conflicts and supports collaboration

+---

+## Architecture Overview
+The pipeline follows this flow:
+1. Code changes are pushed to GitHub
+2. GitHub Actions triggers the CI/CD workflow
+3. Terraform provisions or destroys AWS infrastructure
+4. Security tools scan infrastructure definitions before deployment
+5. State is securely stored in S3 for consistency and auditability

+---

 ## Tools and Technologies

-Terraform – Infrastructure as Code (IaC)
+- **Terraform** – Infrastructure as Code (IaC)
+- **GitHub Actions** – CI/CD automation

-AWS S3 – Remote state storage
+- **AWS S3** – Remote Terraform state storage

-AWS EC2 – Compute resource
+- **AWS EC2** – Compute resources

-AWS RDS – Managed relational database
+- **AWS RDS** – Managed relational database

-GitHub Actions – CI/CD automation

-Tfsec & Checkov – Security scanning
+- **Tfsec & Checkov** – Infrastructure security scanning

+---

+## What This Project Demonstrates
+- Secure cloud infrastructure automation
+- DevSecOps best practices
+- CI/CD-driven infrastructure lifecycle management
+- Security-first infrastructure design
+- Real-world cloud engineering workflows